Skip Navigation

 Individuals and corporations may be held liable for any damage to the environment, pursuant to either federal or provincial legislation, or both pursuant to a variety of mechanisms.

-Second, persons may be named in EPOs which may require them to undertake extensive repair, delineation, monitoring and remediation obligations.
-Once named in an EPO, it is extremely difficult for a person to succeed in removing themselves from the EPO.
-Compliance is often on a no-fault basis such that persons named in an EPO are generally precluded from asserting a due diligence defence.
+Second, persons may be named in Environmental Protection Compliance Orders (EPCOs) under CEPA, which may require them to undertake extensive repair, delineation, monitoring and remediation obligations.
+Once named in an EPCO, it is extremely difficult for a person to succeed in removing themselves from the EPCO.
+Compliance is often on a no-fault basis such that persons named in an EPCO are generally precluded from asserting a due diligence defence.
+Non-compliance with an EPCO is an offence.
+Similar legislative provisions exist provincially which make it an offence to contravene an environmental protection order.

 Third, there are also administrative penalties which may be imposed without a full prosecution upon those who contravene certain environmental legislation.
 At the federal level, the Environmental Violations Administrative Monetary Penalties Act, and the Environmental Violations Administrative Monetary Penalties Regulations establish administrative penalties for specific offences under a variety of federal statutes.
 At the provincial level, in addition to fines stemming from a conviction of an offence, various provinces have established administrative “environmental penalties” that can be imposed very shortly after an environmental incident.
 This does not preclude the laying of quasi-criminal charges.
 Liability under administrative penalties legislation is often referred to as absolute liability and persons subject to administrative penalties are often not able to assert any due diligence defence.